(Read about our ratings)

 Measurements can be found by clicking this link.

-A million years ago, in the before-times, I worked at Circuit City.
-It was the golden age of Dolby Pro Logic, and the dawn of the Dolby Digital era.
+A million years ago, in the before times, I worked at Circuit City.
+It was the golden age of Dolby Pro Logic and the dawn of the Dolby Digital era.
 Receiver manufacturers far and wide had decided, as if in exquisite concord, that what consumers really wanted was sound modes.
-Hall, Stadium, Big Room, Small Room, Bucket, the list was endless and somehow also growing.
-Every new model had yet more of these modes, nearly all just added reverb and ridiculous EQ.
+Hall, Stadium, Big Room, Small Room, Bucket—the list was endless and somehow also growing.
+Every new model had yet more of these modes; nearly all just added reverb and ridiculous EQ.
 And yet, customers asked about them.
 Asked if they should get the genuine Panaphonics with 18 sound modes, or the Sorny with 20.
-Surely the uber-expensive and “overpriced” Harman/Kardon and Onkyos were inferior with their miniscule sound mode offerings.
+Surely the uber-expensive and “overpriced” Harman Kardons and Onkyos were inferior with their minuscule sound-mode offerings.

-The T90Qs aren’t lacking in other features, either: noise canceling, IPX4 water-resistance, multi-point pairing, and fast charging.
+The T90Qs aren’t lacking in other features, either: noise canceling, IPX4 water resistance, multi-point pairing, and fast charging.
 The case has built-in UV-C antibacterial LEDs and can be connected by analog or USB and act as a Bluetooth transmitter for the earbuds, letting you connect to older devices and airplane inflight entertainment.
-There’s Bluetooth 5.3, AAC, Snapdragon 24-bit/96kHz audio, and AptX Adaptive, too.
+There’s Bluetooth 5.3, AAC, Snapdragon 24-bit/96kHz audio, and AptX Adaptive.